DeliaBarron/Kubernetes-Learning/docs/Linux Found/09-Volumes-and-Data.md

  **ConfigMaps can be consumed in various ways:**
  - Pods can use them as ENV variables
- - Pod commands can access the values on this files
+ - Pod commands can access the values on this files. // pod and the configmap have to be in the same namespce
  - You can use them to populate volumes. as well as setting the acces modes in a volume
  - Can be used by the nodes and the controller